ysmohan/Matlab-Respitch/README.md

 - Be Familiar with the MATLAB environment.
 - Be able to write and run code from the command window.
-- Be able to perform simple calculations on Vectors.
+- Be able to perform simple calculations in MATLAB.
-- Be able to plot graphs using the Plots tab.
+- Be able to visualise data.

 <hr> </hr>